ynot01/steam-to-github/README.md

 GitHub has a rate limit of 5,000 requests per hour for authenticated users.
 If you are getting thousands of bug reports an hour, consider using paid or self-hosted services.

-I should probably add ESLint or something and add Docker functionality

-SmeeClient forcibly redirects the payload and cries an error if it can't, so this also hosts an empty http server at localhost:16251